0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 - 3.6V lithium battery for RAM backup.

 Decoupling, pull-ups, pull-downs:
+- 3× 1 μF caps.
-- 8× 1 μF caps in various locations.
+- 5× 0.1 μF caps for decoupling.
+  __WARNING:__ the board diagram marks these locations as 1 μF.
 - 5× 10 KΩ resistors in various locations

 ROM: